rdacorporation/sharepoint-react-app-boilerplate/README.md

 If you're _extending_ SharePoint through webparts, application customizers, field customizers, or command sets, SPFx is the choice for you.

-If you're _integrating_ SharePoint by treating it as a headless CMS, building apps, RPAs, or tools that interact with SharePoint that are hosted either within or outside of SharePoint, providing a fully-branded experience with SharePoint as the backend without wanting to pay the SharePoint branding tax, or composing an application that utilizes SharePoint data in addition to other external services, sharepoint-react-app-boilerplate facilitates these use cases.
+If you're _integrating_ SharePoint by treating it as a headless CMS, building apps, RPAs, or tools that interact with SharePoint that are hosted either within or outside of SharePoint, providing a fully-branded experience with SharePoint as the backend without paying the SharePoint branding tax, or composing an application that utilizes SharePoint data in addition to other external services, sharepoint-react-app-boilerplate facilitates these use cases.

 ### - Can I build a docker container that hosts my application?